quire-io/guide/_docs/project-12-delete-project.md

 The deleted projects will be found in the trash bin at the sidebar.
 You will be able to restore the deleted projects within 7 days.
 After 7 days, the projects will be deleted permanently.

 ![restore a deleted project]({{ site.url }}{{ site.baseurl }}/assets/images/delete-project/restore_project.png)

+**Note:** The deleted projects will not be counted towards the project limitation (80) per organization.
+However, you will not be able to restore a deleted project when your active projects has already hit the limit.
+{: .notice--warning}